I'll bet you people watching on a ditto camera panicked.

 And a motivated, impassioned, informed enemy will outdo people just going through the process each and every time.

-They have inadvertently described to us uh and let us in on what their fraudulent tactics were to be back in just second, folks.
+And this little thing here about the voter, the required photo ID hindering voter registration drives, they have inadvertently described to us and let us in on what their fraudulent tactics were to be back in just a second, folks.

 As some of you may remember, I was in Los Angeles over the weekend.

-I flew out there right after the broadcast on Friday, because I had some work to do very early Saturday morning.
+I flew out there right after the broadcast on Friday because I had some work to do very early Saturday morning.

-I'm not gonna be a cast member, I just had a little bit part in it.
+I just had a little bit part in it.

-Well, uh it was not too bad.
+Well, nah, it was not too bad.

 Here's the problem.